-We will notify applicants via email whether the LOI has been approved and if so, the applicant will find the application in their secure grantee portal.
+We will notify applicants via email whether the LOI has been approved and if so, the applicant will find the application in their secure online Grant Portal.
 Please review and submit your application by the appropriate deadline.
-You will be notified of the Board of Directors' decision regarding your request via a phone call and email shortly after the Board Decision dates listed below.
-Depending on grant contract finalization and electronic payment enrollment, EHF is usually able to distribute funds no later than four weeks following the Board Decision date.

-You are encouraged to discuss any of your ideas with a member of our staff, or if you have questions about the application process, please email us at grants@episcopalhealth.org.
+You are encouraged to discuss any of your ideas with a program officer, and/or also ask questions about the application process.
+Please send inquiries to grants@episcopalhealth.org.